What do you mean by “Christian”?

 Do you publish books or assist in getting them published?

-CSPA is an association of publishers.
-CSPA does not itself publish books.
+CIPA is an association of publishers.
+CIPA does not itself publish books.
 If you are looking for a publisher, we suggest you visit our Authors Seeking Publishers page.
 We also recommend that you attend a local Christian writers’ conference to learn more about getting published in the Christian marketplace.

 Can I join if I don’t have a book published yet?

 Of course.
-Individuals and companies preparing to become a publisher for the Christian marketplace are welcome to join CSPA as a publisher member.
+Individuals and companies preparing to publish books for the Christian marketplace are welcome to join CIPA.
 We hope the benefits we offer will make your start-up phase easier.

 I’m a self-published author; can I join?

 The Christian Small Publishers Association was launched in January 2004 by integrated marketing consultant Edward Bolme; business manager Sarah Bolme; and periodical-industry veteran and Old-Testament scholar Dr. Johnny Wilson.
 All three are also small press owners and authors.
-Currently, Christian Small Publishers Association is a division of Marketing Christian Books Inc.
+The association’s name was changed to Christian Indie Publishing Association in January 2019 to better reflect the publishing landscape.
+Christian Indie Publishing Association is a division of Marketing Christian Books Inc.